Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Conclusion

 \section{Conclusion}

-We have presented a vision-based hand-shadowing system for offline robot trajectory generation via egocentric hand tracking and analytical inverse kinematics.
+We have presented an offline hand-shadowing retargeting pipeline for robot trajectory generation via egocentric hand tracking and analytical inverse kinematics.
 The pipeline processes recorded RGB-D frames at ${\sim}$5\,FPS (213\,ms per frame) using MediaPipe Hands for landmark detection, depth-based 3D deprojection, and PyBullet for IK solving and trajectory preview, with the LeRobot framework for physical deployment on the SO-ARM101.

-On a structured pick-and-place benchmark (tiles \#1--\#5, 50 episodes), the IK retargeting pipeline achieves 90\% success with zero training.
+On a structured pick-and-place benchmark (tiles \#1--\#5, 150 episodes across 3 runs), the IK retargeting pipeline achieves $86.7\% \pm 4.2\%$ success with zero training.
+The IK solver achieves a mean position error of 36.4\,mm, with orientation error dominated by the 5-DOF kinematic constraint.
+EMA smoothing reduces trajectory jerk by 57--68\%, and an ablation study confirms that $\alpha_{\text{IK}} = 0.5$ provides a balanced smoothness--responsiveness trade-off.
 Among the teleoperation-trained VLA policies, ACT reaches 92\%, while SmolVLA (50\%), $\pi_{0.5}$ (40\%), and GR00T~N1.5 (35\%) are substantially lower.
-The gap is consistent with the structured nature of the benchmark and with visibility challenges caused by gripper self-occlusion in the camera view.
-In-the-wild evaluation in grocery store and pharmacy environments (7/75 successful grasps, 9.3\%) indicates that hand occlusion by surrounding objects is the primary limitation of the current system.
+In-the-wild evaluation in grocery store and pharmacy environments (7/75 successful grasps, 9.3\%) indicates that hand occlusion by surrounding objects is the primary limitation.